cbg-ethz/V-pipe/tutorial_sarscov2.md

 ```
 > (We can install the *-minimal* version of snakemake: we will probably not run any GUI functionality)

-You might get versions conflict at this point, specially if you are re-using your older miniconda version which could be outdated.
+Specially if you are re-using your older miniconda version which could be outdated, you might get versions conflict at this point.
 Consider updating it:

 ```bash
 $SCRATCH/miniconda3/bin/conda update conda
 ```

-And/or if you have a recent enough `conda` executable, you can also consider placing your requirement in a different prefix, like we did in the workstation/laptop section of the tutorial:
+Recent miniconda environment allow you to install conda updates in different prefixes/conda environments.
+You can create a separate conda environment prefix with everything you need to start V-pipe (in the same way we set it up in the earlier example) :

 ```bash
 $SCRATCH/miniconda3/bin/conda create -p $SCRATCH/V-pipe_conda -c bioconda conda snakemake